Pratima-Kandel/Excel-Customer-Forecasting-Regression/README.md

 - Mondays, which run busier than they look at first glance
 - Staff paydays, with a 369 customer surge
 - Faculty paydays, with the same surge pattern
+- Days near holidays, which bring 281 more customers

 Cut back on:
-- Days around holidays, when arrivals noticeably drop
 - Wednesdays and Thursdays, consistently the slowest days
 - Reducing idle teller time on these days without hurting service